Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

-(4) We evaluate the quality of generated event descriptions as a standard NLP task, employing \textbf{ROUGE-L} scores~\citep{lin2004rouge}.
-These scores assess the overlap between model-generated and ground-truth text based on $n$-grams, providing a comprehensive measure of both precision and recall.

-(5) We analyze the sentiment of generated descriptions using \textbf{VADER} sentiment scores~\citep{hutto2014vader}, which provide compound polarity scores ranging from $-1$ (most negative) to $+1$ (most positive).
+We employ the following metrics across different TPP tasks: \begin{itemize} \item For event time prediction, we use root-mean squared error (\textbf{RMSE}) to measure the temporal prediction accuracy, i.e., $\sqrt{\sum_{i=1}^N(\tau_i - \hat{\tau_i})^2/N}$, $\hat{\tau}_i$ is the predicted time interval. \item For event type prediction, we report the prediction accuracy (\textbf{ACC}), i.e., $\sum_{i=1}^N \mathbbm{1}_{e_i=\hat{e}_i}/N$, where $\hat{e}_i$ is the predicted event type. \item We evaluate the quality of generated event descriptions as a standard NLP task, employing \textbf{ROUGE-L} scores~\citep{lin2004rouge}.
+These scores assess the overlap between model-generated and ground-truth text based on $n$-grams, providing a comprehensive measure of both precision and recall. \item We analyze the sentiment of generated descriptions using \textbf{VADER} scores~\citep{hutto2014vader}, which provide compound polarity scores ranging from $-1$ (most negative) to $+1$ (most positive) in sentiment. \end{itemize}